Mike Patrick: ESPN

 Patrick joined ESPN in 1982.
 He was best known for his role as play-by-play announcer on the network's Sunday Night Football telecasts, with Paul Maguire and Joe Theismann from 1987–2005.
 Patrick was briefly replaced in 2004 by Pat Summerall, while he recovered from heart bypass surgery.

 For three seasons, from 1986 to 1988, he called college football on ESPN with color commentators Pat McInally (1986), Lee Corso (1987) and Kiley (1988).
 In 1989 he called three college games, two with commentators Gene Washington and one with Ben Bennett, while in 1990 he would call three more college games, two with Davis and on September 29 he would call his first game with commentator Mike Gottfried, calling the South Carolina vs Georgia Tech game.
 From 1991 through 1997, Patrick and Gottfried would call Thursday Night college football games on ESPN.
 In 2006, Patrick became the lead play-by-play announcer for ESPN on College Football Primetime, along with Todd Blackledge and field reporter Holly Rowe.

 During the 2007 season, Patrick famously asked broadcast partner Todd Blackledge "what is Britney [Spears] doing with her life?" during overtime of an Alabama-Georgia game.

 In July 2009, ESPN announced that Patrick would begin calling Saturday afternoon ESPN/ABC college football for the 2009 college football season, which he did through 2017.

 In addition, Patrick called men's and women's college basketball, including the NCAA Women's Division I Basketball Championship from 1996 through 2009 and the College World Series in Omaha, Nebraska from 2003 until 2014, as well as several NFL playoff games for ABC Sports while the network held the Monday Night Football television package, including the Music City Miracle.

 On February 21, 2018, Patrick retired from ESPN after 35 years with the network.
 His last event was the AutoZone Liberty Bowl on December 30, 2017.

 Non ESPN-related assignments

 Patrick was the play-by-play man for MVP 06: NCAA Baseball as well as MVP 07: NCAA Baseball.

 For 2015, 2016 and 2017, Patrick did play-by-play for the Cleveland Browns preseason football games.

 Personal life and death

 Patrick was inducted into the Jacksonville University Hall of Fame in 2009.

 Patrick resided in northern Virginia with his wife, Janet.

-On April 20, 2025, Patrick died while in hospital care Fairfax, Virginia, at the age of 80.
+On April 20, 2025, Patrick died while in Fairfax, Virginia, at the age of 80.